8 days/7 nights (Ex Auckland – Christchurch or Wellington)

 Ex Christchurch: Tuesday to Tuesday

-Ex Wellington: Monday to Monday
+Ex Wellington: Monday to Monday and Friday to Friday

 The Chatham Islands is New Zealand's last frontier.
 800km east of New Zealand mainland Chatham Islands is the first place in the world to see the sunrise each day.
 The Chatham Islands consists of approximately 51 islands, only two of which are inhabited - Chatham and Pitt.
 Chatham, the largest island has an area of around 92,000 hectares.
 Almost a quarter of the island is covered by lagoons and lakes.
 The largest is Te Whanga Lagoon, which dominates the eastern side and is intermittently open to the sea.

 The descendants of the first settlers on the Chatham Islands were the Moriori (arriving at least 500 years ago).
 The Moriori developed a distinctive culture in the islands.
 The rich history of the islands and its first people still hold a strong presence to this day with their original name for Chatham Islands Rekohu, and the Maori name Wharekauri.

 Chatham Islands offer unspoilt beaches, unique fauna, and flora, fishing and great local seafood.

 - A minimum of 2 passengers are required for the tour to depart